Design and Technology

 - understand and apply the principles of nutrition and learn how to cook

-We endeavour to develop a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of DT including food technology.
+We endeavour to develop a curiosity for the subject, as well as an understanding of the importance of all types of DT including food technology.
 We seek to ensure children know where their food comes from and can use ingredients sourced from our allotment in cooking healthy meals.
 We aim for children to be able to use these to express their ideas and apply new skills in their own designs and have the opportunity to learn how to improve these essential skills during the process, evaluating how they can improve further next time.

 We are committed to ensuring children understand the value and importance of DT in the wider community, and are able to use their DT skills, knowledge, and experiences to involve themselves in DT, in a variety of different contexts, throughout their lives.
 Children should show an understanding of how other subjects such as maths, science, English and health education are a crucial part of this subject.

-DT is taught by classroom teachers who lead the children through the designing, making and evaluating process throughout a range of activities linked to the Cornerstones topics taught.
+DT is taught by classroom teachers who lead the children through the designing, making and evaluating process throughout a range of activities linked to the topics taught.
 Children are taught to:

 - design purposeful, functional, appealing products for themselves and other users based on design criteria;